 The MBA (Project Management) is part of the Adelaide Business School's MBA suite and can be completed over two years.
-The degree will equip you with:
+You don't need professional experience to apply, as the degree will equip you with:

 - a deep understanding of the entire project management process—from cost control and contractor management, to scheduling and legal considerations

 - a thorough working knowledge of all internationally recognised project management methodologies

 - highly advanced strategic thinking skills—the ability to see the bigger commercial and societal picture and make decisions with a truly global outlook

 - high-level problem-solving, analytical, critical thinking and self-reflection skills

 - outstanding management capabilities in critical business functions, including finance, accounting, economics and marketing

 - extensive industry and professional relationships and networks.

 The MBA (Project Management) will prepare you to move rapidly into project leadership roles within your chosen industry.
 You could head a unit overseeing major infrastructure upgrades or installations; lead a team assessing the viability of new market entries; or manage the organisation-wide implementation of new mission-critical software.

 Note: Intakes occur throughout the year, in January, May and September, with summer school options in January.